Moral foundations theory

 Moral foundations theory is a social psychological theory intended to explain the origins of and variation in human moral reasoning on the basis of innate, modular foundations.
 It was first proposed by the psychologists Jonathan Haidt, Craig Joseph, and Jesse Graham, building on the work of cultural anthropologist Richard Shweder.
-It has been subsequently developed by a diverse group of collaborators and popularized in Haidt's book The Righteous Mind.
-The theory proposes six foundations: Care/Harm, Fairness/Cheating, Loyalty/Betrayal, Authority/Subversion, Sanctity/Degradation, and Liberty/Oppression.
-Its authors remain open to the addition, subtraction, or modification of the set of foundations.
+More recently, Mohammad Atari, Jesse Graham, and Jonathan Haidt have revised some aspects of the theory and developed new measurement tools.
+The theory has been developed by a diverse group of collaborators and popularized in Haidt's book The Righteous Mind.
+The theory proposes that morality is "more than one thing", first arguing for five foundations, and later expanding for six foundations (adding Liberty/Oppression):